a small village in rural High Suffolk

 Ticket prices £5 adults ad £4.50 for under 18s.
 Wine and juice on sale.

-Don't forget that it you miss the film, you can borrow the DVD to watch at home for a modest donation to Brundish Village Hall.
+Don't forget that it you miss the film, you can hire the DVD to watch at home .

 Our past film showings have included Shrek 2, Aviator, Sea Biscuit, Ladies In Lavender, My House in Umbria, The Constant Gardener, Proof, The Queen, Little Miss Sunshine, Miss Potter, The History Boys, The Holiday, Atonement, The Kite Runner, Breaking and Entering, The Duchess, Easy Virtue, The Reader, A Bunch of Amateurs, The Boat That Rocked, State of Play, Julie & Julia, An Education, The Ghost Writer, Letters to Juliet, The Kids Are Alright, The King's Speech, Made in Dagenham, Tamara Drewe, Tinker, Tailor, Soldier, Spy, One Day, My Week with Marilyn, Salmon Fishing in the Yemen, We Bought a Zoo, The Best Exotic Marigold Hotel, Pirates! - An Adventure With Scientists, Shadow Dancer, Anna Karenina, Hope Springs, Skyfall, Arbitrage, Flight, The Great Gatsby, About Time, Le Weekend, Gravity and Philomena, The Book Thief, The Two Faces of January, Belle, A Most Wanted Man, What We Did On Our Holiday, Mr Turner, The Imitation Game, Woman in Gold, Still Alice, The Second Best Marigold Hotel, Everest, Suffragette, The Lady in the Van, Bridge of Spies, Love & Friendship, Our Kind of Traitor, Golden Years, Anthropoid, Bridget Jones's Baby, A United Kingdom, Sully, Viceroy's House, Alone in Berlin, Their Finest, My Cousin Rachael, Goodbye Christopher Robin, The Death of Stalin and Paddington2.